• Skip to primary navigation

 Top tip - I normally turn the heat under the onions down as low as it will go, cover the onions with a lid and leave them to sweat slowly for about 10 minutes, checking them occasionally.

 • Let the onions cool for a minute or two, then add them to the grated zucchini, along with the beaten egg and milk (4).
-Tip in three-quarters of the cheese/cracker mixture, reserving the remainder for on top.
+Add three-quarters of the cheese/cracker mixture, reserving the remainder to sprinkle on the top.

 • Mix thoroughly to combine.